• Skip to main content

 What are Allowances?

-Sales allowances are defined as deductions on the product’s actual price when it does not perform per expectations.
+Sales allowances are defined as deductions from the product’s actual price when it does not perform as expected.
 Sales allowances are also offered on products with defects.
 They allow the company to sell the products and avoid a huge loss.
 Furthermore, the buyers can benefit from low prices if the defects are negligible.
 It is excellent to get rid of low-setting, space-taking products.

 Benefits of Allowances